 The market price of the Company's securities may be volatile and subject to wide fluctuations.
 If the Company's revenues do not grow, or grow more slowly than it requires, or if operating or capital expenditures exceed its expectations and cannot be adjusted accordingly, or if some other event adversely affects the Company, the market price of the Company's securities could decline.
 If securities analysts alter their financial estimates of the Company's financial condition it could affect the price of the Company's securities.
 Some other factors that could affect the market price of the Company's securities include announcements of new explorations, technological innovations and competitive developments.
-In addition, if the market for stocks in the Company's industry or the stock market in general experiences a loss in investor confidence or otherwise fails, the market price of the Company's securities could fall for reasons unrelated to its business, results of operations and financial condition.
-The market price of the Company's stock also might decline in reaction to conditions, trends or events that affect other companies in the market even if these conditions, trends or events do not directly affect the Company.
+In addition, if the market for stocks in the Company's industry or the stock market in general experiences a loss in investor confidence or otherwise fails, the market price of the Company's stock also might decline in reaction to conditions, trends or events that affect other companies in the market even if these conditions, trends or events do not directly affect the Company.
 In the past, companies that have experienced volatility in the market price of their stock have been the subject of securities class action litigation.
 If the Company were to become the subject of securities class action litigation, it could result in substantial costs and a diversion of management's attention and resources.